dlajambe/llm/README.md

 This project contains several modules that can be used to build generative transformer models in PyTorch.

 The classes included in the llm.py file are based on the Decoder portion of the transformer model architecture decsribed in the famous [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
 By intelligently stacking multiple transformer blocks, a powerful language model can be trained in a more computationally efficient fashion than recursive language models.

-Although higher performance can be achieved using word- or syllable-level embeddings, character-level embeddings were used in this project to reduce the dimensionality of the dataset and make training feasible with a household computer.
+Although higher performance can be achieved with word- or syllable-level embeddings, character-level embeddings were used in this project to reduce the dimensionality of the dataset and make training feasible with a household computer.

 ## Getting Started